 A tight knit group of entrepreneurs and politicians with ties to former Governor Jeb Bush controls the charter industry.
 Bush was in real estate, and Florida's for-profit charters are driven primarily by behind-the-scenes revenue from real estate and fees.
 The legislature turns a blind eye.
 Ethics laws have been adapted for the new reality.
-Many benefit, but not the children."

-executive branch lobbying under \$50,000 per quarter are given in ranges, therefore we are unable to report exact amounts.
+Many benefit, but not the children." national for-profits operating in that state.
+Amounts for legislative and/or executive branch lobbying under \$50,000 per quarter are given in ranges, therefore we are unable to report exact amounts.

 Table 9.
-2020 Lobbying expenses of for-profit EMOs operating in Florida

-For-profit CSUSA Academica K12 Lobbying total \$584,008 - \$763,982 \$120,004 - \$279,988 \$120,006 - \$299,982
+2020 Lobbying expenses of for-profit EMOs operating in Florida For-profit CSUSA Academica K12 Lobbying total \$584,008 - \$763,982 \$120,004 - \$279,988 \$120,006 - \$299,982